Beyley/zishzingers/README.md

 Sample scripts are provided in the `samples/` folder.

-#### Differences from Aidan's compiler

-- decimal integer literals greater than an s32 (but which can fit into a u32) do not get automatically bitcasted from u32 -> s32.
-- integer/float literal types are compile time only, you cannot use an integer or float literal to define the type of a variable. eg `let var = 1;` will not compile, you must do `let var: s32 = 1;` or `let var = (s32)1;`.
-This allows more advanced compile time math semantics. (tbh imo i wasnt the biggest fan of that type guessing anyway, so im not sad to see it go)

-TODO: move this to the langref once i write it

 ## Special Thanks

 *Massive* shoutouts to [Aidan](https://github.com/ennuo) for the constant help with my reverse engineering efforts, this project would not have been possible if it not for the work they did on [toolkit](https://github.com/ennuo/toolkit) (which I referenced for resource serialization) and craftworld.js (which I referenced for the FF file structure and instruction class types).